-"Over fifty years of research shows that it is NOT the TYPE of therapy that provides the conduit for emotional growth and healing.
-In fact, research shows that client traits are the first factor that influences the success of therapeutic outcome and the second factor is the trust that the client puts in the therapist, as part of the strength of their unique and personal therapeutic relationship."
+"Over fifty years of research shows that it is not the type of therapy that provides the conduit for emotional growth and healing.
+In fact, research shows that client traits are the first factor that influences the success of therapeutic outcome and the second factor is the trust that the client puts in the therapist, as part of the strength of their unique and personal therapeutic relationship."-Margarita Tartakovsky, PsychCentral.com

-Therapy is in essence a partnership, which means results depend primarily on the quality and efficacy of the relationship between the therapist and client.
-This in turn depends on several factors, including overall intelligence and life experience, with a special emphasis on relational responsiveness and emotional intelligence:
+Therapy is, in essence, a partnership, so results depend mostly on the quality and efficacy of the therapeutic partnership or alliance between the therapist and client, and the quality of the relationship, in turn, depends on the overall intelligence and life experience of both client and therapist, with a special emphasis on relational responsiveness and emotional intelligence:

 the capacity to be aware of, manage, and express one's emotions appropriately and usefully and to handle interpersonal relationships judiciously and empathetically so as to strengthen harmony, cooperation and constructive outcomes.